sems-server/sems/apps/dsm/doc/Readme.dsm.txt

 DonkeySM also has built in actions to call
 DI methods from other modules.

+Actions (and conditions) can throw exceptions.
+Once an exception occurs, execution of the current actions is interrupted.
+Exceptions are handled this way that special "exception" transitions are executed.
+Exception transitions are marked with "exception" in the conditions list.
+Once the FSM is in exception handling, only exception transitions are followed.
+DSMs may throw exceptions with the throw(<type>) action.

-It can cache a set of prompts, configured at start, in memory using PromptCollection.
+DSM can cache a set of prompts, configured at start, in memory using PromptCollection.

 A patch for fmsc 1.0.4 from the graphical FSM editor fsme